DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/README.md

 ## Route 1: Using supplied pre-computed data to reproduce visuals

-All required data is provided to plug-and-play with the Jupyter notebooks in [`data_visualization/`](https://github.com/DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/tree/main/data_visualization).
+All required data is provided to plug-and-play with the Jupyter notebooks (and some Matlab scripts) in [`data_visualization/`](https://github.com/DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/tree/main/data_visualization).

 #### Figure 2: Human right cortical connectome properties

-Elements of this figure can be recreated by running the Jupyter notebook [Fig2_connectome_network_properties.ipynb](https://github.com/DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/tree/main/data_visualization/Fig2_connectome_network_properties.ipynb).
+Elements of this figure can be recreated by running the Matlab script [Fig2_connectome_network_properties.m](https://github.com/DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/blob/main/data_visualization/Fig2_connectome_network_properties.m).

 #### Figure 3: Comparing OCDA performances across benchmark ensemble, with a focus on network 56 as an example